tapis-project/tms_server/deployment/native/README-NATIVE.md

 output of the initialization run may be found in file `$TMS_LOCAL_DIR/tms-install.out`.
 By default, this file is located at `~tms/.tms/tms-install.out`.

-This output file contains the administrator credentials for the *test* and more importantly the *default* tenant.
+This output file contains credentials for the default admin user `~~admin`.
 **WARNING This is only place where these credentials are displayed.
-Losing this information prevents administrative actions in these two tenants and will likely make reinstallation necessary.**
+Losing this information prevents administrative actions and will likely make reinstallation necessary.**

 The installation script will:
 - Create and update ownership of various directories and files, such as `$TMS_ROOT_DIR`, `$TMS_INSTALL_DIR`, etc.